UTS-ISDM/Tut04-Group3/Report.md

         <tr>
             <td rowspan=4><b>RM Creating Customer Profile</b></td>
             <td>US101</td>
-            <td><p align="justify"> As an RM, If a customer does not have a profile, when making one for them I want fields such as customer phone number prefilled based on what number is calling me. </p></td>
+            <td><p align="justify"> As an RM, When making a profile for a customer I want fields such as customer phone number prefilled based on what number is calling me so that I can speed up processing. </p></td>
           <td><p align="center">High</p></td>
           <td><p align="center">8</p></td>
         </tr>